Alfresco/docs-alfresco/mobile-workspace/latest/using/index.md

 2. Follow the directions for each filter as follows:

     * A Status filter can be set by selecting “Active” or “Completed” and press **Apply**.
 The Status filter chip label will show the active filter, so “Completed” instead of “Status”.
     * Press **Due date** to set a custom, date-ranged filter.
 “From” and “To” start and end fields set using a calendar date picker.
-Only one date needs to be set. <!-- Probably will remove: There is a Cancel and Save button within the date picker. -->
+Only one date needs to be set.
     * Press **Task Name** to filter tasks by name.
 Type your search in a text field.
 This filter does not apply to priority and is not case sensitive.

 3. Press **Apply** to set the filter and **Reset** to reset the filter to default.
 The **X** in top right of the filter UI will close the window and return to the Task list.